 We are open to new ways of seeing the world, and new ways of doing ministry.
 If you are looking for a church home, we believe we have much to offer you, and that you will have much to teach us.

-Regular worship hour, September 13 through June 14 at 10:30 a.m. with food and fellowship immediately following the service.
-The Rev. Daniel Casselberry is pastor.
+Regular worship hour is at 10:30 a.m.
+Please join us for a time of refreshments and fellowship immediately following the service.
+The Rev. Joseph Jueng is the pastor.

 60 South Main St

-Support Group for Adult Survivors of Suicide Loss - Mercer County Chapter - We meet on the Third Wednesday of each month at 7:30pm on the 2nd floor of the Clarkson Building - Brendler Library.
+Support Group for Adult Survivors of Suicide Loss - Mercer County Chapter - We meet on the Third Wednesday of each month at 7:30 p.m. on the 1st floor of the Clarkson Building - Brendler Library.
 All are welcome and there is absolutely no charge for participation in this group.
+Currently, the meetings are hosted online on ZOOM.
+Please contact Caryn Cullen at email@example.com for more information.

 Little Free Library - Pennington United Methodist Church has opened a Little Free Library for the greater Pennington community.
 Stop off in front of the church at the little exchange box, open the door, and take a book, return a book, or donate a book.
 Sit on the bench, relax, and read.
 It's a gathering place where neighbors may share their favorite literature, stories, and good things to read-- books that teach, intrigue, and engage you.
 The library belongs to everybody.
 Anyone can use and enjoy it-- neighbors, friends, and future friends who we don't even know yet.